Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-01-html-5-video-play-control.md

 The URL of the file contains a specified version @*.
 This specifies the [release](https://github.com/Daniel-Krueger/js_snippets/releases/tag/0.4-beta).
 ../gh/Daniel-Krueger/js_snippets **@0.4-beta** /video/html5_playcontrol.min.js
 Only this version of the file will be loaded.
-With this option you car rest without fears, that something bad will be added to the code in the future.
+With this option you can rest without fears, that something bad will be added to the code in the future.